andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 - 403 instead of 401 in many places
 - Context err body in JSON format.
 One liner?
 - Missing unit tests.
 A single test file in each package should get code coverage to report accurately.
-- Add a lot more logging (especially in all middleware right before aborting request)
+- Add a lot more logging (especially in all middleware right before aborting request w/ only status)
 - 404 consistent handling.
 Remove duplicate checks.
 Make sure everywhere supports it.
 - Notes about connecting and inspecting the database.
 - Restrict permissions for db api user.